-At the first sight of the Skeleton Woman’s bald skull surfacing from the sea we want to run as hell.
+At the first sight of the Skeleton Woman’s bald skull surfacing from the sea, we want to run like hell.
 So your partner turned out to have imperfections, fears, and an injured heart?
 So this feeling is much more than you can handle?
 You’re losing control over yourself, you have no time, and besides, you can get better than that, can’t you?

 8. Your Body Is a Wonderland